vimeo/psalm/docs/running_psalm/issues.md

 function foo(resource $res) : void {}
 ```

+### TaintedInput

+Emitted when tainted input detection is turned on

 ### TraitMethodSignatureMismatch

 Emitted when a method's signature or return type differs from corresponding trait-defined method